MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 You can define endpoints in Visual Studio Team Services (VSTS) or Team Foundation Server (TFS) that are available for use in all your tasks.
-For example, you can create an endpoint for your Azure subscription and use this endpoint name in an Azure Web Site Deployment task in a release definition.
+For example, you can create an endpoint for your Azure subscription and use this endpoint name in an Azure Web Site Deployment task in a release pipeline.

 You define and manage service endpoints from the Admin settings of your project.
 * VSTS: `https://{account}.visualstudio.com/{teamproject}/_admin/_services`